Hawaii-Based Sustainable Solutions

 Carbon-Neutral Growth

 Aloha Carbon is aiming to help airlines serving Hawaii meet their goals of carbon-neutral growth.
-This includes producing renewable fuel and carbon credits that meet the United Nations’ International Civil Aviation Organization Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) requirements to hold lifecyle greenhouse gas emissions at 2020 levels – including flights to and from Hawai`i.
+This includes producing renewable fuel and carbon credits that meet the United Nations’ International Civil Aviation Organization Carbon Offsetting and Reduction Scheme for International Aviation (CORSIA) requirements to hold lifecycle greenhouse gas emissions at 2020 levels – including flights to and from Hawai`i.

 What we do not do: